semgrep/semgrep-docs/docs/kb/rules/using-pattern-not-inside.md

 ---
 tags:
+  - Semgrep OSS Engine
-  - rules
+  - Semgrep Rules
 ---

-# My rule with `pattern-not` doesn't work: using pattern-not-inside
+# My rule with `pattern-not` doesn't work: using `pattern-not-inside`

-One common issue when writing custom rules is that an attempt to exclude some cases using `pattern-not` is unsuccessful.
-Often, the solution is to switch from `pattern-not` to `pattern-not-inside`.
+One common issue when writing custom rules is to try to exclude some cases using `pattern-not`, without success.
+This is especially common if a pattern is not acceptable by itself, but is acceptable as long as some other pattern is also present.
+In this type of situation, the solution is usually to switch from `pattern-not` to `pattern-not-inside`.

 ## What does "inside" mean?